Kristina01111000/Drws_site/README.md

 9/25
 For next week:
-Put a transcript under the audio file
-Play around with audacity for volume increases
 Fix the  https://fourelementinstitute.org/honorariums/  form, its not going to his email,have it go to hwalsdorf@earthlink.net

 Figure out how to easily export user date from the site to sort it by date Admin columns pro costs 80 a year
 Look into having some of the courses cost money quiz certificate https://growingholistically.com/quizzes/quiz-1/
-add more space for the logo on top and right
-Add more space between bottom two lines
 Change the title of quiz to four elements, not just elements After emailing him, add the same certificate to the other quizzes For homepage add pizzaz to the join here button, add more buttons, have 3 total, add below tabulator section and above words from dr w